artoews/toniq/README.md

-# Toolbox for Non-uniform Image Quality Analysis
+# TONIQ: Toolbox for Non-uniform Image Quality

 ## Overview

-The **To**olbox for **N**on-uniform **I**mage **Q**uality Analysis (TONIQ) provides an ensemble of tools & resources for benchmarking Magnetic Resonance Imaging techniques.
+The TONIQ repository provides an ensemble of tools & resources for benchmarking the image quality performance of MRI techniques.
 TONIQ was initially released in support of [this paper](https://github.com/artoews/metal-phantom) (TODO update link when published).
-If you use any materials from this toolbox please acknowledge our work with the following citation.
+If you use any materials from this repository please acknowledge our work with the following citation.

 > Toews AR, Lee PK, Nayak KS, Hargreaves BA.
 Comprehensive assessment of non-uniform image quality: application to imaging near metal.
 (TODO finish citation when published).

 ## Features

-The toolbox currently supports the reproduction, replication, and adaptation of methods presented in the above paper.
-In particular, the toolbox can allow you to do any of the following.
+The TONIQ repository supports the reproduction and adaptation of work described in the above paper.
+In particular, the toolbox can allow you to:
-- Reproduce all paper figures from the provided image data
+- Reproduce all paper figures from the same image data
-- Generate quantitative maps of non-uniform image quality in terms of intensity artifact, geometric distortion, signal-to-noise ratio, and spatial resolution using the TONIQ Python package
+- use the TONIQ analysis Python package to generate quantitative maps of non-uniform image quality, including:
+  - intensity artifact
+  - geometric distortion
+  - signal-to-noise ratio
+  - spatial resolution
-- Build your own modular phantom and use it to benchmark a Magnetic Resonance Imaging technique of your choice
+- Build your own modular phantom and use it to benchmark non-uniform image quality

-## Organization
+## Orientation

-Here's where to find everything you might be looking for.

-phantom/
-- phantom design files & product links
-- fabrication instructions
-- guidance for adapting the modular phantom design

-scans/
-- all image data used in the paper
-- practical advice for scanning the modular phantom
+The [scans](scans) folder contains all image data used in the paper, along with practical advice for scanning your own modular phantom.

-analysis/
+The [analysis](analysis) folder has everything you need to analyze the image data, including:
+- installation guide
 - TONIQ Python package
-- installation guide
 - Python scripts for reproducing each figure in the paper

-figures/
-- all paper figures
+The [figures](figures) folder contains all figures from the paper.

+The [phantom](phantom) folder has everything you need to develop your own modular phantom, including:
+- phantom design files & product links
+- guidance for adapting the design to another implant
+- fabrication instructions (e.g. print settings)

 ## Correspondence